 Residents living in Stevens Hall are responsible for cleaning their own bathroom facilities.
 Stevens residents are responsible for their entire suite.
-Suitemates should work together to create a fair bathroom cleaning schedule so that everyone is working in cooperation.
+Bathrooms will be deep cleaned three times a year (July, December, May).
+Those who have suitemates should work together to create a fair bathroom cleaning schedule so that everyone is working in cooperation.
 Suitemates should each plan to contribute to the cost of cleaning supplies.